AlexBond2/MHAchievManager/README.md

 # MH Achievement Manager

-A Windows desktop utility for inspecting, editing, and localizing achievement data for the [MHServerEmu](https://github.com/Crypto137/MHServerEmu) project — a server emulator for **Marvel Heroes**.
+A Windows desktop utility for inspecting, editing, and localizing achievement data for the [MHServerEmu](https://github.com/Crypto137/MHServerEmu) project, a server emulator for Marvel Heroes.

 ## Features